Prgmaz/project-display-threejs/README.md

 ### Download the code using git.
 - First open the folder you want this source code to be in
 - Open terminal or powershell in that folder
-- Copy this command `git clone https://github.com/Prgmaz/geometry-morphing-threejs.git` and paste it in terminal and press enter
+- Copy this command `git clone https://github.com/Prgmaz/project-display-threejs.git` and paste it in terminal and press enter
-- Type `cd geometry-morphing-threejs` to change directory
+- Type `cd project-display-threejs` to change directory
 - Open the folder with code editor.

 ### Building the webpack